Become a Volunteer

 Here’s how to use the Sign-In Kiosk:

-- Enter your Volunteer PIN, then touch the “Continue” button.
+- Check for your name, then touch the "Continue" button

 You are now officially signed-in for your shift!
 Go get ‘em!

 Note: The system will automatically sign you out and credit your account with the service hours.
 You will still need to check out with your shift Lead.
-And if you forget to sign-in before your shift, no problem—just fill out one of the time sheet forms available at the sign-in kiosk.
+And if you forget to sign-in before your shift, no problem—just let us know and we'll record your hours manually.

 A few things to keep in mind